Pregnant and Parenting Students

 Absences due to medical conditions relating to pregnancy will be excused for as long as deemed medically necessary by your doctor.
 You will be given the opportunity to make up missed work.

 You are permitted to resume your studies in the same status you had before your absence.
-You will not be penalized for your absence and you will be allowed to make up any missed credit, including participation credit, quizzes, papers or exams.
-Making up work may mean completing the assignments during the semester, or you may need to take an incomplete and complete the assignments later.
+You will not be penalized for your absence, and you will be allowed to make up any missed credit, including participation credit, quizzes, papers, or exams.

 Frequently Asked Questions